-The Greenhouses and Agricultural Storage Buildings grouping includes one site and four buildings, located at the central north end of the property near 78th Street, to the east of the Administration Buildings grouping and west of the central road that runs south through the property.
-Four out of the five resources in this grouping are non-contributing, although buildings and structures formerly existed in this grouping that had similar uses to the current resources, including the original wood frame and gambrel roof barn that was demolished in 1963 as part of a road widening project vi Washington State University, 2004.

-for NE 78th Street, a 1952 greenhouse constructed specifically for the research of garden chrysanthemum varieties (demolished), and other outbuildings (Figures 7, 11, 12).^{vii}
+The Greenhouses and Agricultural Storage Buildings grouping includes one site and four buildings, located at the central north end of the district near 78th Street, to the east of the Administration Buildings grouping and west of the central road that runs south through the property.
+Four out of the five resources in this grouping are non-contributing, although buildings and structures formerly existed in this grouping that had similar uses to the current resources, including the original wood frame and gambrel roof barn that was demolished in 1963 as part of a road widening project for NE 78th Street, a 1952 greenhouse constructed specifically for the research of garden chrysanthemum varieties (demolished), and other outbuildings (Figures 7, 11, 12).